 Are Front Mount Deck Mowers Good?

-Front mount mowers are good because the maneuverability is far better than a belly mount mowers.
+Front mount mowers are good because their maneuverability is far better than belly mount mowers.
 The front mount mower will follow contours and trims under trees and split rail fences better than utilizing a belly mower.